 Investigators also failed to use proper protocol for giving witnesses photo arrays, and defense attorneys “failed to present the district court with substantive written or oral arguments regarding the unreliability of the lineups and the tainted lineup procedures.”

 The two police investigators involved in the case were Robert Dale and Christopher Gaiters.
-Gaiters is a high-ranking MPD officers, serving as assistant chief of community trust.
+Gaiters is a high-ranking MPD officer, serving as assistant chief of community trust.
 Dale retired in 2023 as a homicide sergeant.

 Hilary Lindell Caligiuri, one of the Hennepin County prosecutors who tried the case, was appointed a Hennepin County judge by Gov. Mark Dayton in 2014.
 Her current term runs through 2028.
 Kristi McNeilly, who represented Barrientos-Quintana, was later found guilty of swindling one of her clients and sentenced to 180 days in the workhouse and ordered to pay $15,000 restitution.
 Her law license is suspended.